DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 using a localhost server, headers are also sent to the UI or any other clients connected.

+Properly setting this SCP is important for security.

 ##### Electron's checklist

 The [Electron docs](https://www.electronjs.org/docs/latest/tutorial/security)